harvardnlp/harvardnlp.github.io/NamedTensor2.md

 dist = ndistributions.MultivariateNormal(mu, Sigma)
 {% endhighlight %}

-I've overridden the shape calls to give us named output now and sample takes in a dict.
+We've overridden the shape calls to give us named output now and sample takes in a dict.
 Should be a bit more clear.